HugoSilva023/HugoSilva023/README.md

 - 👨‍💻 I have knowledge in HTML5, CSS3, Bootstrap, Git, GitHub, JavaScript, React.Js, TypeScript, Axios, Jest, React Testing Library, Next.Js, Styled-Components, Node.Js, MongoDB and MySQL.
 - 📚 My study plan is Jest, Nest, Docker, AWS, ReactNative and Tailwind CSS.
 - 🎬 I like to watch movies, series and anime.
 - 🥁 I love music Pop, Rock and MetalCore.
-My favorites are Slipknot e Coldrain.
+My favorites are For Today, War of Ages and Bloodlines.
 - 🎮 The ones I play the most are Fifa and Mount & Blade II: Bannerlord.
 But I like action, adventure and racing too.
 - 😄 Pronouns: he